HeardLibrary/digital-scholarship/script/r/index.md

 If you are already familiar with basic statistical tests and want a jump start to doing those tests using R, [Basic Statistical Analysis Using the R Statistical Package](http://sphweb.bumc.bu.edu/otlt/MPH-Modules/BS/R/R-Manual/index.html) by Heeren and Milton of the Boston University School of Public Health is a good place to start.

+A great resource for developing models in R is [Tidy Modeling with R](https://www.tmwr.org/) by Max Kuhn and Julia Silge.
+It presupposes background statistical understanding as well as a general understanding of how R works -- particularly packages that are part of the *tidyverse*.

 For summaries of how to perform a variety of tasks using the RStudio IDE, see the [RStudio cheat sheets](https://www.rstudio.com/resources/cheatsheets/).

 To try out some simple R scripts for t-test of means, paired t-test, chi-squared goodness of fit, chi-squared contingency, regression, and ANOVA, visit [this page](stats/).